The Ladder Technique -- Quantum Groups: Notation Conventions

 \section{Notation \& Conventions}

-Although we parrot many of the conventions from \cite{fischer}, we insist on only using full coactions.
+We parrot many of the conventions from \cite{fischer}, and insist on only using full coactions.
 We do this because we want our coactions to mirror the full coactions one gets from \cite[Definition~A.67]{enchilada}.
-The symbol $\otimes$ always will mean the minimal tensor product of $\mathrm{C}^{*}$-algebras, and otherwise will be decorated to indicate a $B$-balanced $\otimes_B$ or exterior tensor product $\otimes_{\ext}$ of Hilbert modules / correspondences.
+All $*$-homomorphisms are non-degenerate unless specified otherwise.
+The symbol $\otimes$ always will mean the minimal tensor product of $\cst$-algebras, and otherwise will be decorated to indicate a $B$-balanced $\otimes_B$ or exterior tensor product $\otimes_{\ext}$ of correspondences.
 If $\sf{X}$ is an $(A,B)$-correspondence, we denote the \it{multiplier correspondence} $\M(\sf{X}) \coloneq \mathcal{L}_{B}(B,\sf{X})$.
 That is, the $B$-linear adjointable operators $B \longrightarrow \sf{X}$.
-For a suitable background on these objects, see \cite[Chapter~1]{enchilada} and \cite[Chapter~3]{mect}.
 Given a Hilbert space $\H$, we will always denote the compact operators on $\H$ by $\K$ when there is no ambiguity of the ambient Hilbert space.
-We also will utilize the standard leg-numbering notation where Finally, we reiterate that this paper aims to fulfill two goals.
-The primary goal is ofcourse the main result in section 5 generalizing \cite[Theorem~3.2]{ladder}.
-The secondary goal of this paper is to provide an introduction to the theory of crossed products of LCQG's to those unfamiliar with the theory, but that have somewhat of a background in the theory of crossed products by locally compact groups.
-The examples littered throughout aim to reflect this, as we primarily stick to explaining certain definitions and results for $\G = \cst_r(G)$ and its dual $\widehat{\G} = C_0(G)$ through the usage of a `canonical' weak Kac system.
-There are however an abundance of examples past the ones characterizing the classical literature \cite{buss,reg,intro}.
+We also will utilize the standard leg-numbering notation where